-y, salety and positive learning environme Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision 8 8 8 8 8 All areas of the school are accessible to Non-slip, non-breakable equipment available in Specialist equipment in practical lessons everyone including those Pupils with practical lessons. enables disabled Pupils to be independent.
-SEND.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision All areas of the school are accessible to Non-slip, non-breakable equipment available in Specialist equipment in practical lessons everyone including those Pupils with SEND. practical lessons. enables disabled Pupils to be independent.
 Some toilets adapted by height.
 Classrooms/halls/corridors are made accessible All classes have wheel chair access. for young people with sensory needs.
-Pupils feel safe and in an environment where bullying There are named adults who are 'team teach' is absolutely minimal and dealt with effectively. trained Quiet areas are available.
-There is a named child protection teacher, 'Safeguarding Officer' and a named 'Child in Care' teacher.
-All group of the aphend are unlifting positive and All areas of the school are uplifting, positive and support learning.
+Durile feel acfe and in an anvironment where hullving There are named adults who are 'team teach' Pupils feel safe and in an environment where bullying is absolutely minimal and dealt with effectively. trained There is a named child protection teacher, Quiet areas are available.
+'Safeguarding Officer' and a named 'Child in Care' teacher.
+All areas of the school are uplifting, positive and support learning.
 Teachers focus on rewarding good behaviour to promote a positive learning environment - Golden tickets are issued.
 School complies with Cornwall Council accessibility audit.